Mc-Zen/zero/src/rounding.typ

   ///   rounded to significant figures given by the `precision` argument and
   ///   then the number is rounded to the same number of places as the
   ///   uncertainty.
-  mode: none,
+  mode: "places",

   /// The precision to round to.
 See parameter `mode` for the different modes.
+  /// If set to `none`, no rounding is performed.
-  /// -> int
+  /// -> int | none
   precision: 2,

   /// Rounding direction.